 Anyone who is listed as a co-author should have made a significant contribution to the work presented in the manuscript and be responsible for the accuracy of the results.
 The credit for the work should be in proportion to the work performed.
 Others who helped with the work but are not authors should be included in the Acknowledgments section.

-The consent for publication from all co-authors should have been obtained by the corresponding author before submitting the manuscript to Research and Knowledge.
+The consent for publication from all co-authors should have been obtained by the corresponding author before submitting the manuscript to Science Technology and Engineering Journal (STEJ).

 The language used in the manuscript should not be denigrating to ethnic or other groups.
 Also use plural instead of single pronouns (“they” as opposed to “he/she”).

-When revisions are requested to a manuscript, the authors must complete them promptly and inform the Research and Knowledge editor if they are unable to meet the required deadline.
+When revisions are requested to a manuscript, the authors must complete them promptly and inform the Science Technology and Engineering Journal (STEJ) editor if they are unable to meet the required deadline.
 This will enable the editor to determine if an extension to the deadline should be given or the manuscript should be rejected.

-At publication, the copyright to all articles will be owned by Research and Knowledge.
+At publication, the copyright to all articles will be owned by Science Technology and Engineering Journal (STEJ).

 The editor is expected to be editorially independent and to enable the authors to have editorial freedom.
 It is the responsibility of the editors to determine whether a manuscript should be rejected or accepted.
 To do this they will use the advice of the reviewers, but for manuscripts that are clearly not suitable they may reject them with no review.